microsoft/terminal/doc/specs/#754 - Cascading Default Settings.md

             "guid": "{6239a42c-1de4-49a3-80bd-e8fdd045185c}"
         },
         {
-            // Make changes here to the Windows Powershell profile "guid": "{086a83cd-e4ef-418b-89b1-3f6523ff9195}",
+            // Make changes here to the Windows PowerShell profile "guid": "{086a83cd-e4ef-418b-89b1-3f6523ff9195}",
         },
         {